-Print Prep Done Right: The Professional Photography Workflow That Protects Your Reputation
+Print Prep for Professionals: The Workflow That Saves Time and Protects Your Reputation

-Print Prep Done Right: The Professional Photography Workflow That Protects Your Reputation
+Print Prep for Professionals: The Workflow That Saves Time and Protects Your Reputation

 Second Shooting: The Professional's Safety Net and Business Multiplier